Fergie Speakman

-Fergie Speakman (1900–1990) was an athletics coach who trained runners primarily on the Australian professional running circuit including five winners of the Stawell Gift - the most by any coach in the history of the race.
+Fergie Speakman (1900–1990) was an athletics coach who trained runners primarily on the Australian professional running circuit including five winners of the men's Stawell Gift - the most by any coach in the history of the race.

 Speakman coached for over 50 years and has the longest span between Stawell winners with his first winning in 1932 and his last winner in 1985 when he was aged 85.

 Speakman was an inaugural inductee and awarded legend status to the Stawell Gift Hall of Fame.